ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/03 - Resources/YouTube/Tamer Shaheen, 2021 ▶ All Engineering Programs Explained in 11 minutes.md

-# "All Engineering Programs Explained in 11 minutes" by Tamer Shaheen
+# Tamer Shaheen, 2021 ▶ All Engineering Programs Explained in 11 minutes
 trying to figure out how bad i want to study engineering and which engineering program i sould focus on.

 >[!tldr]